 We know studying can be expensive and students sometimes find themselves in unexpected hardship, so we have a range of financial support packages designed to help learners who are struggling with money.

-We also have a laptop bursary scheme, offering a £300 discount for students enrolling on undergraduate courses.
-And you can find entitlements on creative software packages, some of which are free, at our student store.
+You can find entitlements on creative software packages, some of which are free, at our student store.

 We're here to help, so please complete this enquiry form choosing 'Fees and funding' as the main subject of enquiry.